 - Formalize human process of making decisions about relevance.

 - ♦ Framework should at least correlate well.

-- Includes explanation of assumptions

 - Basis of many ranking algorithms

 - Can be implicit

 - Progress in retrieval models has corresponded with improvements in effectiveness.

 - □ Improvement of 100% in 90s (TREC)

 - Mostly: Theories about relevance